Seteeri/Particle/snippets/notes/PARTICLE.md

   * Refactor [Nxt Week]
     * Fix magic numbers
-    * Refactor get a,b,c -> a> b> c>
     * Refeactor "*0" mov-part-abv> into cursor fn
     * Refactor cmd-make-nl
       * What happens in a Y layout -> Make column? maybe later...
-    * Support random access [WIP]
-      * Update subsequent items in list [Done]
-      * Update superlist [Done]
-        * Poss result in slow updates with large items, so lists should be done outside the list then spliced in which becomes O(N) where N is the length of the changes
     * Should swap-layout recurse or not?
       * Maintain substructure
       * Do first level or immediate